English as a Second Language

 Graded Reader books

-The Library has a number of Easy Reader and Graded Reader books which are small versions of popular fiction.
-The English Easy Readers are shelved at 428.64.
+The Library has Easy Reader and Graded Reader books which are small versions of popular fiction.
+These books are shelved at 428.64.

 - Newsstream Newspapers - You can access local, regional and national newspapers from around the world.